Shizheng-Wen/Personalweb/content/publication/APL_2022_ML4NF/index.md

 doi: ""
 featured: false
 image:
-  caption: 'Outline of proposed machine learning strategy.'
+  caption: 'Outline of proposed machine learning strategy.
+Goal of this workflow is to model the NFRHT/rectification ratio (objective function) between multilayered metamaterials (MM) and nanoparticles (NP), and decide design parameters for the largest value of objective functions.'
   focal_point: ""
   preview_only: false
 projects: []